-Specifying the QM Server Group
+2.3.1 Specifying the QM Server Group

-In addition to the standard requirements of a group name tag and a value for GRPNO (see UBBCONFIG(5) for details), there must be a server group defined for each queue space the application will use.
+In addition to the standard requirements of a group name tag and a value for GRPNO, there must be a server group defined for each queue space the application will use.
 The TMSNAME and OPENINFO parameters need to be set.
 Here are examples: